-What Do You Need To Set Up An E-Commerce Site In Turkey?
+What Do You Need To Set up an E-Commerce Site in Turkey?

 People who want to set up an e-commerce site in Turkey should pay attention to the following issues in order to act in accordance with the regulation:

-What does e-commerce require?
+What does an E-Commerce website in Turkey require?

-• A record of irresponsibility if a product of a third-party site or a third-party company is sold
+• A record of irresponsibility if a product of a third-party site or a third-party company is sold,

-• In accordance with the law on Personal Data Protection, disclosure statement, explicit consent, retention and destruction policy if necessary, relevant person application form
+• In accordance with the law on personal data protection, disclosure statement, explicit consent, retention, and destruction policy if necessary, relevant person application form,

-• Registration on e-commerce information platform
+• Registration on the e-commerce information platform,

-• Have a stamp of trust regarding the security of the site
+• Have a stamp of trust regarding the security of the site,

-Marketing Requirements to Set Up An E-Commerce Site In Turkey
+Marketing Requirements to Set up an E-Commerce Site in Turkey

-• Electronic commercial message regulation and registration in the message management system
+• Electronic commercial message regulation and registration in the message management system,

-• Team up for reputation management (for tracking negative content in social media and other media channels)
+• Team up for reputation management (for tracking negative content in social media and other media channels).

-Requirements For Consumer Rights to Set Up An E-Commerce Site In Turkey
+Requirements For Consumer Rights to Set up an E-Commerce Site in Turkey

-• A system for complaint management should be established
+• A system for complaint management should be established,

-• The rights of consumers applying for legal means should be managed
+• The rights of consumers applying for legal means should be managed,

-In addition, according to the sector to be operated, operating permits must be obtained from the relevant ministries such as the Ministry of finance, the Ministry of Health, the Ministry of Agriculture.
+In addition, according to the sector to be operated, operating permits must be obtained from the relevant ministries such as the Ministry of Finance, the Ministry of Health, the Ministry of Agriculture.